ekra100/solana-trading-ai-agent/README.md

 ## Overview

-PRISM AI Agent provides a stable environment for deploying AI agents at scale, both within Trustless Engineering Co. and for customers' on-premises deployments.
+This AI Agent provides a stable environment for deploying AI agents at scale, both within Trustless Engineering Co. and for customers' on-premises deployments.

 ## Key Features